 Tyjaun A. Lee, president, MCC-Penn Valley

-Tyjaun A. Lee, Ph.D., was named president of the Metropolitan Community College-Penn Valley campus in midtown Kansas City in June 2017.
+Tyjaun A. Lee, Ph.D., became president of the Metropolitan Community College-Penn Valley campus in midtown Kansas City in August 2017.

 Lee, who has more than 20 years of progressive experience in higher education, was most recently vice president for student affairs at Prince George's Community College in Maryland.
-In that role, she was responsible for a range of administrative units and functions, including recruitment, enrollment, marketing, athletics, student auxiliary services and served as a member of the senior leadership team.
+In that role, she was responsible for a range of administrative units and functions, including recruitment, enrollment, marketing, athletics and student auxiliary services, and she served as a member of the senior leadership team.